The Fact-Checkers Get It Wrong Again: It’s Not Illegal to Name an Unindicted Co-Conspirator

 The Mainstream Media is citing the United States Attorney’s Manual as proof that naming an unindicted co-conspirator is illegal when, in fact, it does not say that.
 There is no law, according to all of the sources that I looked at, that bans this from happening.

-According to the Justice Department’s own website, “In the absence of some significant justification, federal prosecutors generally should not identify unindicted co-conspirators in conspiracy indictments.
+According to the Justice Department’s own website (https://www.justice.gov/jm/jm-9-11000-grand-jury#9-11.130), “In the absence of some significant justification, federal prosecutors generally should not identify unindicted co-conspirators in conspiracy indictments.
 The practice of naming individuals as unindicted co-conspirators in an indictment charging a criminal conspiracy has been severely criticized…”

 That is a far cry from being against the law.
 There’s another line in the handbook that states, “In the absence of some significant justification, federal prosecutors generally should not identify unindicted co-conspirators in conspiracy indictments.”
 It literally says that “federal prosecutors generally should not identify unindicted co-conspirators.”
 This was not difficult to track down.